 4. Communication Skills

-Because many children with cerebral palsy lack control over their muscles, it may take them longer to develop bladder and bowel management skills.
+Because many children with cerebral palsy lack full control over their muscles, it may take them longer to develop bladder and bowel management skills.

 This study involved 459 individuals with cerebral palsy between the ages of 4-18 and found that 70% of the participants learned how to control their bowel and bladder functions, but at a delayed rate compared to children without cerebral palsy.